 Many festivals and events take place in Turkey over the year and it’s disappointing to read about a festival that has already happened, especially if it’s one that you would have liked to have gone to.

-Here’s a selection of Spring festivals taking place in Turkey in April and May…
+Here’s a selection of other Spring festivals taking place in Turkey from March to May…

-The 9th Alaçatı Herb Festival takes place every year in April and aims to promote nature-friendly methods in gastronomy and natural nutrition through the introduction of the area’s many herb varieties.
-Traditional ingredients and cooking techniques are celebrated during a time when the region-specific herbs bloom.
+The Alaçatı Herb Festival takes place every year in April and aims to promote nature-friendly methods in gastronomy and natural nutrition through the introduction of the area’s many herb varieties.
+The streets are lined with stalls displaying traditional ingredients and cooking techniques are celebrated during a time when the region-specific herbs bloom.

-This is the only festival in Turkey that dedicates itself purely to herbs and vegetables so if you’re a herb enthusiast, this one is for you.
+The festival dedicates itself purely to herbs and vegetables so if you’re a herb enthusiast, this one is for you.

 23 kilometres up the mountain from Fethiye lies the sleepy village of Yeşilüzümlü.
 Every year Yeşilüzümlü holds a festival to celebrate the relatively rare and extremely delicious Morel mushroom.